tasmota/docs/docs/Sonoff-SPM.md

 The Sonoff Smart Stackable Power Meter uses a SPM-Main unit with ESP32 providing wifi and ethernet connections.
 A serial interface and a SPI interface connects to an ARM MCU which in turn provides a RS-485 bus to up to 32 SPM-4Relay modules.
 The SPM-4Relay module contains an ARM MCU too providing independent power management for four bi-stable relays rated for 20A at 240V for a total of 4400W.

+!!!
+Note
     As of this writing the ARM firmware is version 1.0.0 and provides limited functionality.

 The firmware monitors the attached SPM-4Relay modules and stores energy usage history for up to 180 days on an optional SD-Card accessable by the ARM MCU only.
 The ARM firmware provides numerous un-documented functions allowing the ESP32 to send and receive information.